sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/spending-company-money.md

 **US/Canada/UK-based teammates**

-Place an order via [this form](https://forms.gle/1PVxXwLJ9WFJvref9) and our Tech Ops team will purchase them through CDW US/CA or our partner in the UK.
+- Place an order via [this form](https://forms.gle/1PVxXwLJ9WFJvref9) and our Tech Ops team will purchase your laptop through CDW US/CA or our partner in the UK.

-**Teammates based in other countries** are responsible for purchasing and expensing their Sourcegraph computer.
+**Teammates based in other countries**
+- Purchase and expense your own Sourcegraph computer.
 All computers should be purchased new and either through your local Apple store or a [preferred device enrollment resellers](https://support.apple.com/en-us/HT213322) (Tech Ops can provide you with our Apple ID).
 All MacBooks and Apple Care insurance are fully reimbursable outside of the [desk setup total estimate above](#desk-set-up).
 You can find information on how to expense computers [here](../pay-expenses/expenses/index.md).

-Note: If purchasing a device poses a financial hardship in any way, please let the onboarding team know and they will pay for it via our company card.
+- Note: If purchasing a device poses a financial hardship in any way, please let the onboarding team know and they will pay for it via our company card.

 Different specs are required depending on your role, please see below for necessary specs corresponding to your role.